rcasanovan/weather-app/README.md

 I'm using a Swift Standard Library decodable functionality in order to manage a type that can decode itself from an external representation (I really ❤ this from Swift).

-**Why some properties are optionals?**

 **Are more properties there??**

-Obviously the response has more properties for each movie.
+Obviously the response has more properties.
 I decided to use only these ones.

 Reference: [Apple documentation](https://developer.apple.com/documentation/swift/swift_standard_library/encoding_decoding_and_serialization)